microsoft/PartsUnlimitedMRP/docs/HOL_BDD-Security-Framework-integration-into-VSTS/README.md

   ![](media/31.png)

-**Step 6.** You should see the summary indicating that one test has failed.
-To investigate the reason of failure, download the attachment `all_tests.xml` by clicking on it.
+**Step 6.** Click on "Test results", then double click on failing test to see more information.

   ![](media/32.png)

-**Step 7.** Open downloaded `all_tests.xml` in text editor and find which test has failed.
-Based on the stack trace, a port test has failed by finding open ports other than 80 and 443.
-To fix this issue, you will need to modify the test to expect 22 to be open and run tests again.
+**Step 7.** Based on the stack trace, a port test has failed by finding open ports other than 80 and 443.
+To fix this issue, you will need to modify the test to expect the right ports to be open.

   ![](media/33.png)

->**Note:** Do not close port 22 on the Ubuntu VM.
+> **Note:** Do not close port 22 on the Ubuntu VM.
 It's the port used by SSH to connect to the machine.

 **Step 8.** Run the following command on the Ubuntu machine to open file with the failing test in nano editor: